 You sure can!
 Fiddle Leaf Fig Plant Food is appropriate for most houseplants except for succulents and cacti.
 Be sure to dilute the plant food as directed on the instructions.

-Can I Use Fiddle Leaf Fig Plant Food on Outdoor Plants?
+Can I Use Fiddle Leaf Fig Fertilizer on Outdoor Plants?

 You can use Fiddle Leaf Fig Plant Food on outdoor plants, but you’ll want to scale up the volume depending on how large your plant is.
 If it’s very large (above 10 feet tall), it may be more economical to use commercial tree fertilizing stakes.

 Buy Fiddle Leaf Fig Plant Food Online Now